mapanet/NSE/docs/02_Import_INEGI_Marco_Geoestadístico_2025_AGEB.md

 ### Validate invalid geometries

-✅ Both queries should return nothing
+✅ Querys should return nothing

-Query must return **no rows**.
-If either query returns results, it indicates a problem that must be fixed.
+If query returns results, it indicates a problem that must be fixed.

 ```sql
 SELECT ID, CVEGEO